dcanadillas/tf-multi-eks-hcp/README.md

 * Terraform CLI installed
 * Some Unix/Linux terminal skills

 > NOTE: Most of the tests for this Terraform configuration have been done in Linux and MacOS.
-If you want to execute it in Windows I highly recommend to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
+If you want to execute it in Windows I highly recommend using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 ## Deploy only EKS clusters (without configuring HCP)

 If you want to create only the specific EKS clusters, you can do it by configuring the specific variables in the `terraform.auto.tfvars` file and doing the `terraform apply`:
 ```
-$ tee terraform.auto.rtfvars <<EOF
+$ tee terraform.auto.tfvars <<EOF
 region = "eu-west-1"
 cluster_names = [ "<cluster_name_1>","<cluster_name_2>", ... ]
 k8s_version = <kubernetes_version_1.xx>